 Fiona and I are now exploring possible creative collaborations for future publications.

-I have had the great good fortune during 2020 to have been completely immersed, illustrating Jennifer’s powerful, panoramic, rhythmic text for our forthcoming picture book How the Sea Came to Be.
+I had the great good fortune from 2020 – 22 to illustrate Jennifer’s powerful, panoramic, rhythmic text for our picture book How the Sea Came to Be: And All the Creatures In It.
 The themes, which have long fascinated me, reflect Jennifer’s lifelong passion for biology, zoology, geology, cosmology and evolution.
-I have benefited hugely from Jennifer’s deep knowledge of her subject – shared with generosity.
+I have benefited hugely from Jennifer’s deep knowledge of her subject.

 This book will be a wonderful introduction to the subject, as it courses through the billions of years it took life to evolve in the oceans, emphasising its extraordinary diversity, and the amazing creativity of nature.